On the ring of cooperations for real hermitian K-theory: Introduction

 \subsubsection{Connections with $C_2$-equivariant homotopy theory}

-In $C_2$-equivariant homotopy theory, the work of Li--Petersen--Tatum \cite{LPT24} produces $C_2$-equivariant analogues of the classical integral Brown--Gitler spectra.
-These are spectra $\textup{H}\mathbb{Z}_k^{C_2}$ such that, as comodules over the the sub-Hopf algebra $\euscr{A}(1)^\vee_{C_2}$ of the $C_2$-equivariant dual Steenrod algebra, there is an isomorphism
+In $C_2$-equivariant homotopy theory, Li--Petersen--Tatum have produced $C_2$-equivariant analogues of the classical integral Brown--Gitler spectra \cite{LiPetTat25}.
+These are finite spectra $\textup{H}\mathbb{Z}_k^{C_2}$ such that, as comodules over the the sub-Hopf algebra $\euscr{A}(1)^\vee_{C_2}$ of the $C_2$-equivariant dual Steenrod algebra, there is an isomorphism